Please see this website’s Home Page for details

 Unless otherwise indicated, our club star gazes are open to the public.
-They are usually scheduled twice per month on the Friday nights that occur near the Last Quarter and New Moons (unless a holiday interferes).
-Should Friday night be clouded out, we use the next night (Saturday) as our backup night.
+They are usually, but not always, scheduled twice per month on the Friday nights that occur near the Last Quarter and New Moons (unless a holiday interferes).
+Should Friday night be clouded out, we normally use the next night (Saturday) as our backup night.

-The star gazes are held at various observatories and other locations in the area.
+The star gazes are held at Lookout Observatory, Grassland Mountain Observatory, or other locations in the area.
 We use a number of observing sites throughout the year based upon weather conditions and accessibility.
-Check the “home page” for the latest posting of the designated observing sites each month.
+To the right, find a list of our scheduled star gaze dates for the year.
+It’s not unusual for the club to conduct star gazes on additional nights during the year.

 More About the Star Gazes and Etiquette